Can Non-U.S. Citizens Have Retirement Accounts (401k and IRAs)?

 A U.S.-based company isn’t required to offer their employees a 401(k) plan.
 But this is an incentive, and many people specifically seek out employers that offer retirement benefits.

 You’ll receive information about eligibility when hired by a company.
 In most cases, employees must be at least 21 before they’re able to participate in the plan.
 Additionally, some employers require a minimum of one year of service, or more than 1,000 hours of service.

 You’ll contribute pretax dollars into a traditional 401(k) plan, and then pay taxes on withdrawals in retirement.
 Some companies match contributions up to a certain percentage.
-As of 2018, the annual contribution limit for a 401(k) is $18,500.
-You can contribute up to $24,500 if you’re age 50 or older.
+For 2020 and 2021, the annual contribution limit for a 401(k) is $19,500.
+You can contribute up to $26,000 if you’re age 50 or older.

 Some employers also offer a Roth 401(k), but this isn’t very common.
 The difference with a Roth 401(k) is that your contributions are made with after-tax dollars.
 So you can enjoy tax-free withdrawals in retirement.